mengopudding/snake-in-python/README.md

 **Python Synxtax**

+Was getting alot of `SyntaxError: invalid syntax` errors

-- Identation is part of the syntax??? whaaaaa!
+- Identation/Spaces is part of the syntax??? whaaaaa!

 https://www.python.org/dev/peps/pep-0008/